sishii1214/sishii1214.github.io/MISC.md

 ### Miscellaneous

 ・ISHII (石井) is a popular surname.
 Shun (竣) is also common, but the corresponding kanji is rarely used for names.
-Since there are many similar kanjis with same pronunciation (eg. 駿, 俊, 峻, 浚, 悛, ...), please be careful when you cite my name in kanji.
+Since there are many similar kanjis with same pronunciation (eg. 駿, 俊, 峻, 浚, 悛, ...), please be careful when you cite my name.

 ・Other than mathematics, I enjoy reading books, hiking in mountains and taking pictures.